isomerpages/nparks-naturekakis/_nature-kakis-network/WHO WE ARE.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/1.png">
 </div>
-<p>The Nature Kakis initiative is a network of chapters formed within the
+<p>The Nature Kakis initiative is a network of chapters that form touchpoints
-constituencies to be touchpoints within the grassroots for community-led City in Nature initiatives.
+centred at the heart of local communities.
 This platform aims to accelerate the mainstreaming of City in Nature programmes into the heartlands to encourage greater appreciation and community stewardship of nature.
 We aim to establish Nature Kakis Chapters island-wide to self-organise and lead projects, for the community, by the community, with support from partners, grassroots organisations and agencies including National Parks Board (NParks) and People’s Association (PA).
 Each Nature Kakis Chapter will be community-driven and bring together individuals who share a passion for nature and conservation.</p>
 <p><strong>Connect with us on Instagram <em>(@NatureKakis_Network) </em>and Facebook page <em>(Nature Kakis Network)</em> to stay updated on Nature Kakis related initiatives and activities.</strong>
 </p>
 <p></p>